 - According to the policy, rare diseases include genetic diseases, rare cancers, infectious tropical diseases, and degenerative diseases.

-- As per the policy, out of all rare diseases in the world, less than five per cent have therapies available to treat them.
+- As per the policy, out of all rare diseases in the world, less than five percent have therapies available to treat them.

 - In India, roughly 450 rare diseases have been recorded from tertiary hospitals, of which the most common are Haemophilia, Thalassemia, Sickle-cell anemia, auto-immune diseases, Gaucher’s disease, and cystic fibrosis.

-The need National Rare Disease policy
+The need for a National Rare Disease policy

 - This was in response to writ petitions for free treatment of such diseases, due to their “prohibitively” high cost of treatment.

-- As per the 2017 report, over 50 per cent of new cases are reported in children and these diseases are responsible for 35 per cent of deaths in those below the age of one.
+- As per the 2017 report, over 50 percent of new cases are reported in children and these diseases are responsible for 35 percent of deaths in those below the age of one.

 How does it work?

-- While the policy has not yet put down a detailed roadmap of how rare diseases will be treated, it has mentioned some measures, which include creating a patient registry for rare diseases, which will be maintained by the Indian Council of Medical Research (ICMR), arriving at a definition for rare diseases that is suited to India, taking legal and other measures to control the prices of their drugs and developing standardised protocols for diagnosis and management of the treatment.
+- While the policy has not yet put down a detailed roadmap of how rare diseases will be treated, it has mentioned some measures, which include creating a patient registry for rare diseases, which will be maintained by the Indian Council of Medical Research (ICMR), arriving at a definition for rare diseases that are suited to India, taking legal and other measures to control the prices of their drugs and developing standardized protocols for diagnosis and management of the treatment.